Managing analytical code development#

 Apply quality assurance proportional to risk#

-You should work with your team to decide on which quality assurance practices are necessary given each piece of analysis.
+You should work with your team to decide which quality assurance practices are necessary given each piece of analysis.
 You might find our Code quality assurance checklists useful templates for defining the target level of assurance.
 When possible, you should define the target assurance level before starting the analysis.

 Important